 - encouraging sustainable agriculture

-- empowering the community to improve their local environment.
+- empowering communities to improve their local environments.

-Catchment Action NSW is a NSW Government-funded program to deliver natural resource management priorities in the State, usually in conjunction with the National Landcare program.
-One high-level outcome is to protect or rehabilitate soils to support ecosystem services.
-This program is continuing in 2018–19.
+Catchment Action NSW is a NSW Government-funded program to deliver natural resource management priorities, generally in conjunction with National Landcare.
+One high-level outcome is to protect and rehabilitate soils to support ecosystem services.

 Advisory bodies and instruments

-The Natural Resources Commission provides independent advice to the NSW Government on how to most effectively manage natural resources to maintain production and conservation.
-It works with the State’s regional communities and other stakeholders to improve or maintain the health and productivity of landscapes across NSW.
+The Natural Resources Commission provides independent advice to the NSW Government on how to most effectively manage natural resources that maintains production and conservation.
+The commission works with NSW regional communities and other stakeholders to improve or maintain the health and productivity of landscapes across NSW.

 The Australian Soil Network oversees soil research and development strategies and their implementation throughout Australia.
-It comprises representatives from Rural Research and Development Corporations, government agencies, CSIRO, the University sector, and is currently co-chaired by the NSW Government (Department of Primary Industries and the Grains Research and Development Corporation.
+With representatives from rural research and development corporations, government agencies, CSIRO and the university sector, the network is currently co-chaired by the NSW Department of Primary Industries and the Grains Research and Development Corporation.

 The National Committee on Soil and Terrain coordinates and provides advice on soil and land assessment standards and policy.
-National protocols for monitoring soil acidification and soil carbon have been published (Grealish et al. 2011).
+National protocols for monitoring soil acidification and soil carbon have been published ( ).

-The National Committee for Acid Sulfate Soils (NatCASS) is assisting the Commonwealth Department of Agriculture and Water Resources to develop guidelines on acid sulfate soil management issues that are not being adequately addressed in some jurisdictions, including:
+The National Committee for Acid Sulfate Soils (NatCASS) works with the Commonwealth Department of Agriculture, Water and the Environment to develop guidelines on acid sulfate soil (ASS) management issues that are not being adequately addressed in some jurisdictions, including: